vvvote/vvvote/doc/protocol/protocol.md

 Server->Voter: serverSigned(signedVote) [to be implemented, right now only "accepted" is sent] Note right of Voter: save serverSigned(signedVote)
 ```
+The Data-Package which contains the vote is sent through an anonymizing service which anonymizes the senders IP-Adress and removes the browsers fingerprint.
+This is done, because in this way the counting server cannot use the voter's ip address or his browser's finderprint to try a matching to information about the voter's location or other information which the admin might know from elsewhere about one voter's ip adress or his browser's fingerprint.
+If you did not change it, anonymouse.org is used for that purpose.

 # Routine to Prepare Return Envelops in the Client